robertklep/R-Bus/README.md

 I've also had the idea to look for ascii data in the payloads.
 That wont get us the temperature, but it might give some other insights.
 I've collected these messages in [ascii.txt](ascii.txt).
+You can see fun stuff like `Zone1` for the heating zone, `EHC-07` the model of the heat pump, `7733242-06` and `7711844-06` could be serial numbers, and `MK2.1` could be a hardware revision, there are also heating modes like `Home` and `Sleep`.
+Other than that I'm not sure what we can learn here.

 ### Nov 22, 2024